Measurement & Control Measurement & Control

 • Increased safety

-Flow instrumentation, water quality sensing and toxic gas detection are all crucial aspects of the management and operation of hospital facilities.
-The unique and innovative range of solutions from Badger Meter helps to maintain and safeguard clean, safe, and reliable water supplies in healthcare facilities, optimize and prevent corrosion within HVAC systems, monitor chlorine levels during renal dialysis and validate sterilization cleaning processes by monitoring residual gas levels to help prove efficacy, maintain a safe environment and provide audit trails for regulatory compliance.
+Flow instrumentation, water quality monitoring and toxic gas detection are all crucial aspects of the management and operation of hospital facilities.
+The unique and innovative range of solutions from Badger Meter helps to maintain and safeguard clean safe and reliable water supplies in healthcare facilities, optimize and prevent corrosion within HVAC systems, monitor chlorine levels during renal dialysis and validate sterilization cleaning processes by monitoring residual gas levels to help prove efficacy, maintain a safe environment and provide audit trails for regulatory compliance.
 Our sensor design and manufacturing expertise allow us to deliver the highest level of protection for people and processes within healthcare & pharmaceutical environments.

 Read More